spantaleev/matrix-docker-ansible-deploy/docs/configuring-playbook-email2matrix.md

 # Setting up Email2Matrix (optional)

-**Note**: email bridging can also happen via the [Postmoogle](configuring-playbook-bot-postmoogle.md) bot supported by the playbook.
+**Note**: email bridging can also happen via the [Postmoogle](configuring-playbook-bridge-postmoogle.md) bridge supported by the playbook.
 Postmoogle is much more powerful and easier to use, so we recommend that you use it, instead of Email2Matrix.

 The playbook can install and configure [email2matrix](https://github.com/devture/email2matrix) for you.